mythril-forge/vanilla-spells/spells/level-1/healing-word.md

 ---

 ## Description
-A creature of your choice that you can see within range regains hit points equal to `1d4` + your spellcasting ability modifier.
+A creature of your choice that you can see within range regains hit points equal to `1d4` + your Spellcasting Ability Modifier.
 This spell has no effect on undead or constructs.

 ## At Higher Levels